 The St. Lawrence Institute for Faith and Culture is pleased to partner with Donnelly College and Benedictine College to offer courses for college credit at the St. Lawrence Center.
-Courses rotate each semester and seek to supplement the education of KU students with different aspects of the Catholic Intellectual Tradition.
-The courses are key components of the Humanitas program and count towards completion of the Certificate of Catholic Studies.
+Courses rotate each semester and seek to awaken students’ wonder, give them a reason for their hope (1 Pet 3:15), and prepare them for their vocation.
+The courses are also the key components of the IFC Certificate.
 Tuition and fees are $600 for a three credit course.
 Scholarships available.

 HOW TO REGISTER: